 The Team

-Dr. Atkins has research interests in disability, bioethics, vulnerable minority identities, human rights, phenomenological research and narrative scholarship.
-She is a previous CIHR grant holder for a project which undertook a multisite, multiyear study of best practices about the management of rare and difficult-to-diagnose illness.
+Dr. Atkins (she/her) has research interests in disability, bioethics, vulnerable minority identities, human rights, phenomenological research and narrative scholarship.
+She has held grants from the Social Sciences and Humanities Research Council of Canada, the Canadian Department of National Defense Research Council, the Canadian Institutes for Health Research, TechNation and other foundations.
 Atkins holds a PhD in Political Science (Political Theory) and a postdoctorate from Cornell University Law School in feminist legal jurisprudence.
 She has taught undergraduate and graduate courses in law, political science, bioethics, feminist theory, communications, cultures studies and disability studies.
 Atkins is the author of My Imaginary Illness (Cornell 2010), awarded 3 prizes including The American Journal of Nursing’s Book of The Year (2011).
 Has held Killam, Clarke, Fulbright and SSHRC Fellowships.

 A young woman with large round glasses smiles at the camera.
 She has olive skin, dark brown eyes and wavy brown hair in a ponytail.
 She is wearing a blue blazer with a black shirt underneath.
 She is standing outside, and the blurred background is grey and green.